oracle-livelabs/developer/oracle-health-ai-open-source/clone-and-build/clone-and-build.md

 ![VS Code Flutter](images/vscode-flutter.png " ")

-## Task 3: Run the frontend and backend microservice and make a test call from frontend to the backend
+## Task 3: Run the microservices and make a test call from the frontend to the backend

 1. Depending on whether you are running using a Docker image or language native commands, you will issue either `runDocker.sh` or `run.sh` commands in the same `springboot-backend` and `flutter-frontend` directories or, as mentioned in the previous task, you can run from within the IDE.
+The service should be listening on port 8080 by default.
 2. Open your browser, if not automatically opened, and go to `http://localhost:5000`
 3. You should see a homepage such as the following.
 If you see a 3D model in the main view pane then both frontend and backend are running successfully and you have connectivity between the two.